 Jamaica's world-class and robust ICT infrastructure supports all the requirements for global connectivity and ranks among the most developed in the world.
-The island's tele-density rate of 119.1/100 is among the highest in the Latin American and Caribbean (LAC) region, while mobile penetration of over 100% puts the country on par with the more digitally advanced economies of the world.
-The recent introduction of 4G-LTE by one of Jamaica's telecommunications providers is likely to stimulate new developments in that sector as competitors seek to keep pace with each other.
+Mobile telephony has been improved with the introduction and expansion of 4G-LTE by telecommunications providers.
 The competitive environment in the industry is expected to lead to net gains in the sector to achieve greater efficiency and productivity in the goods producing and services sectors.